christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 - **Variable Names**

 Variable names are printed in *italics*.
-Camelback is used for individual variable names.
+I use CamelBack for individual variable names.